Missed insulin meal boluses and elevated hemoglobin A1c levels in children receiving insulin pump therapy.

 Adolescent; Blood Glucose; Child; Cross-Sectional Studies; Diabetes Mellitus, Type 1; Female; Glycated Hemoglobin A; Humans; Insulin; Insulin Infusion Systems; Male

 Digital Object Identifier (DOI)

 Burdick, Jonathan; Chase, H Peter; Slover, Robert H; Knievel, Kerry; Scrimgeour, Laura; Maniatis, Aristides K; and Klingensmith, Georgeanna J, "Missed insulin meal boluses and elevated hemoglobin A1c levels in children receiving insulin pump therapy."
 (2004).
-Neurology Articles.
+Neurology.
 328.